SCHOOL OF PUBLIC HEALTH GENERAL (SPHG)

 Thailand-based summer version of this course will introduce students to basic concepts and case studies of commercial and social entrepreneurship as applied to the pursuit of public health through both for-profit and non-profit entities.
 This course features many guest speakers with successful experience in public health entrepreneurship in diverse arenas as well as those who have experienced challenges or venture failures.
 Students may not receive credit for both SPHG 428 and SPHG 429.
 Honors version available.

-School of Public Health majors only.
-By applying crosscutting themes of equity, history, community engagement and the Gillings's mantra of "Global is Local.
+By applying crosscutting themes of health equity, history, community engagement and the Gillings's mantra of "Global is Local.
 Local is Global," students develop foundational knowledge of how public health has evolved, its frameworks, the determinants of health and health disparities, and research and practice applications.
 With this knowledge, students work individually and in teams to apply their learning to a public health problem and to propose innovative solutions.

 Topic will vary with the instructor and semester.

-This course prepares students for public health practice by introducing fundamental leadership skills necessary to advance equity and recognize and address bias in organizational settings.
+This course prepares students for public health practice by introducing fundamental leadership skills necessary to advance health equity and recognize and address challenges in organizational settings.
 Restricted to MPH students only.

 This course awards credit to required practicum assignments and includes a series of interprofessional practice activities designed to provide healthcare professionals with the foundational skills needed to work in teams to effectively collaborate and coordinate care in population health.
 Restricted to MPH students only.

-This course provides supports for students as they search, select, and plan for the practicum.
+This course provides structures and supports for students as they search, select, and plan for the practicum.
 It awards credit to required pre-practicum assignments.

 This course facilitates reflection on the practicum and awards credit to required post-practicum assignments.